Wandalen/wTools/module/core/for_each/Readme.md

 Macro `for_each` may be called either in function-style way or in map-style way.
 Use keys @Prefix @Postfix @Each to pass options as entries of a map.
-Options @Prefix and @Postfix are optional and their entries could be ommited, but entry @Each is mandatory.
+Options @Prefix and @Postfix are optional and their entries could be omitted, but entry @Each is mandatory.
 Order of options should always be @Prefix, @Postfix, @Each.

 <!-- {{# generate.module_sample{} #}} -->